 4.4.1 Drivers with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a TUE.
-The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2), Possession of Prohibited Substances or Prohibited Methods (Article 2.6) or administration of a Prohibited Substance or Prohibited Method (Article 2.8) consistent with the provisions of an applicable TUE issued pursuant to the International Standard for Therapeutic Use Exemptions shall not be considered an antidoping rule violation.
+The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2), Possession of Prohibited Substances or Prohibited Methods (Article 2.6) or administration of a Prohibited Substance or Prohibited Method (Article 2.8) consistent with the provisions of an applicable TUE issued pursuant to the International Standard for Therapeutic Use Exemptions shall not be considered an anti-doping rule violation.

-4.4.2 Subject to Article 4.4.3, Drivers included by U.I.M. in its Registered Testing Pool and other Drivers participating in any International Event must obtain a TUE from U.I.M. (regardless of whether the Driver previously has received a TUE at the national level).
-The application for a TUE must be made as soon as possible (in the case of a Driver in the Registered Testing Pool, this would be when he/she is first notified of his/her inclusions) no later than 21 days before the Driver's participation in the Event.
+4.4.2 Subject to Article 4.4.3, Drivers included by UIM in its Registered Testing Pool and other Drivers participating in any International Event must obtain a TUE from UIM (regardless of whether the Driver previously has received a TUE at the national level).
+The application for a TUE must be made as soon as possible (in the case of a Driver in the Registered Testing Pool, this would be when he/she is first notified of his/her inclusion in the pool) and in any event (save in emergency situations) no later than 21 days before the Driver's participation in the Event.

-4.4.3 The only exception to Article 4.4.2 is that, in accordance with Article 7.13 of the International Standard for Therapeutic Use Exemptions, Drivers not in U.I.M.'s Registered Testing Pool who inhale Glucocorticosteroids and/or formoterol, salbutamol, salmeterol or terbutaline to treat asthma or one of its clinical variants do not need a TUE in advance of participating in an International Event unless so specified by U.I.M.
-Instead, if necessary, any such Driver may apply for a Retroactive TUE after the Event in accordance with Article 7.13 of the International Standard for Therapeutic Use Exemptions and Article 7.1.3 of these Anti-Doping Rules.
+4.4.3 The only exception to Article 4.4.2 is that, in accordance with Article 7.13 of the International Standard for Therapeutic Use Exemptions, Drivers not in UIM's Registered Testing Pool who inhale Glucocorticosteroids and/or formoterol, salbutamol, salmeterol or terbutaline to treat asthma or one of its clinical variants do not need a TUE in advance of participating in an International Event unless so specified by UIM Instead, if necessary, any such Driver may apply for a Retroactive TUE after the Event in accordance with Article 7.13 of the International Standard for Therapeutic Use Exemptions and Article 7.1.3 of these Anti-Doping Rules.

-4.4.4 TUE's granted by U.I.M. shall be reported to the Driver's National Association and to WADA.
+4.4.
+TUE's granted by UIM shall be reported to the Driver's National Association and to WADA.
 Other Drivers subject to Testing who need to use a Prohibited Substance or a Prohibited Method for therapeutic reasons must obtain a TUE from their National Anti-Doping Organization or other body designated by their National Association, as required under the rules of the National Anti-Doping Organization/other body.
-National Associations shall promptly report any such TUE's to U.I.M. and WADA.
+National Associations shall promptly report any such TUE's to UIM and WADA.

-4.4.5 The U.I.M.
-Executive shall appoint a panel of physicians to consider requests for TUE's (the "TUE Committee").
-Upon U.I.M.'s receipt of a TUE request, the Chair of the TUE Panel shall appoint one or more members of the TUE Panel (which may include the Chair) to consider such request.
-The TUE Committee member(s) so designated shall promptly evaluate such request in accordance with the International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the final decision of U.I.M.
+4.4.5 The UIM Executive shall appoint a panel of physicians to consider requests for TUE's (the "TUE Committee").
+Upon UIM's receipt of a TUE request, the Chair of the TUE Panel shall appoint one or more members of the TUE Panel (which may include the Chair) to consider such request.
+The TUE Committee member(s) so designated shall promptly evaluate such request in accordance with the International Standard for Therapeutic Use Exemptions and render a decision on such request, which shall be the final decision of UIM.

-4.4.6 WADA, at the request of a Driver or on its own initiation, may review the granting or denial of any TUE by U.I.M.
-If WADA determines that the granting or denial of a TUE did not comply with the International Standard for Therapeutic Use Exemptions in force at the time then WADA may reverse that decision.
+4.4.6 WADA, at the request of a Driver or on its own initiation, may review the granting or denial of any TUE by UIM If WADA determines that the granting or denial of a TUE did not comply with the International Standard for Therapeutic Use Exemptions in force at the time then WADA may reverse that decision.
 Decisions on TUE's are subject to further appeal as provided in Article 13.